 Henry was sadly mistaken.

-In 1161, Becket’s patron, Archbishop Theobald, died, and King Henry could think of no one better suited to take his place on the prelate’s throne than Thomas Becket himself.
-Hoping to gain firmer control over the foundations and officials of the Catholic Church in England, the king encouraged a council of noblemen and ecclesiastics to approve of Becket’s promotion, and, eager to please the king, the chancellor was confirmed in his new position.
-Thomas Becket was consecrated Archbishop of Canterbury on June 3, 1162, and Henry’s hopes were naturally high.
-They had worked so well together in the past, and Becket had always given way to the king’s will.
+In 1161, Becket’s patron, Archbishop Theobald, died.
+King Henry could think of no one better suited to take his place on the prelate’s throne than Thomas Becket himself.
+Hoping to gain firmer control over the foundations and officials of the Catholic Church in England, the king encouraged a council of noblemen and ecclesiastics to approve of Becket’s promotion.
+Eager to please the king, the chancellor was confirmed in his new position.
+Thomas Becket was consecrated Archbishop of Canterbury on 3rd June, 1162.
+Henry’s hopes were naturally high.
+They had worked so well together in the past and Becket had always given way to the king’s will.
 What could possibly go wrong?

 Given Thomas Becket’s growing popularity, it is not surprising to find the saint depicted in a wide variety of medieval art.
 One of the most common scenes, despite its gruesome nature, is the martyrdom of the saint with particular focus on Becket’s subjection to the sword.
 However, although the story itself never changed and was extremely well-known, Becket’s martyrdom was rendered in a wide variety of ways, each accessing particular religious symbolism for the benefit of the Christian viewer.

-Although Becket was reportedly attacked and killed on the quire stairs, the artist chose, instead, to highlight the archbishop’s exalted position celebrating mass before the altar.
+Although Becket was reportedly attacked and killed on the quire stairs, the artist chose instead to highlight the archbishop’s exalted position, celebrating mass before the altar.
 In addition, the famous “first strike” to the crown of the head has been reinterpreted more ritualistically as an anticipated beheading – a death perhaps more appropriate to Becket’s status as a martyr.
-Also, observe the hand of God descending from the sky just above the altar; here, Becket’s martyrdom is indicated to be divinely ordained, and, Becket, with arm outstretched, almost grasps this holy symbol, indicating his willingness to accept his fate.
-Even the most famous stories were often reinterpreted in medieval art: symbolism often trumped a true retelling of spiritual events.
+Also, observe the hand of God descending from the sky just above the altar.
+Here Becket’s martyrdom is indicated to be divinely ordained.
+Becket, with arm outstretched, almost grasps this holy symbol, indicating his willingness to accept his fate.
+Even the most famous stories were often reinterpreted in medieval art; symbolism often trumped a true retelling of spiritual events.

-This image captures a particular moment in time, and one of special significance in the story of any Christian martyr: the spilling of blood.
+The image captures a particular moment in time, and one of special significance in the story of any Christian martyr: the spilling of blood.
 All four of the knights involved in Becket’s assassination are depicted here, bearing down on him menacingly.
 Even Edward Grim, the clerk who was by Becket’s side when he was attacked, is shown with the arm injury he reportedly sustained in the scuffle.
 Caught seconds before his death, Becket is shown with hands folded in prayer and no sign of resistance.
-Again, like the reliquary, Becket accepts his fate, but, in this case, his status as a holy martyr, blessed by his own bloodshed, is emphasized.
+Again, like the reliquary, Becket accepts his fate.
+However, in this case his status as a holy martyr, blessed by his own bloodshed, is emphasized.

-Becket’s popularity continued well after his death, and his imagery and history remained omnipresent in the medieval imagination.
-However, the imagery did transform even if the story itself did not delectably change.
+Becket’s popularity continued well after his death.
+His imagery and history remained omnipresent in the medieval imagination.
+Yet the imagery did transform even if the story itself did not noticeably change.
 Master Franke, a Dominican friar who ended his career in St. John’s Priory in Hamburg, was responsible for the creation of a remarkable altarpiece dedicated to St. Thomas of Canterbury around 1426.
 Possibly influenced by French and/or Netherlandish contemporary style, Master Franke could hardly leave out the scene of Becket’s martyrdom from his masterpiece.